Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Be prepared to eat from your pack, regardless.
 This is the Camino de San Salvador, and you never know!
 We had actually made a reservation for the night and for dinner, the day before, so they did know we were coming.

-The day essentially consists of one long climb to the high point called Las Forcadas de San Antón at 1463 meters in altitude.
+The day essentially consists of one long climb to the high point called the Alto de las Las Forcadas de San Antón at 1463 meters in altitude.
 The climb is unnoticeable until the final three kilometers or so, when the steepness quickly increases as you climb up and out of Buiza.
 All told it is about a 500 meter climb (1600 feet).
 It is a day filled with glorious views that will reward your efforts!

 Elevation Profile of Day Two, Camino San Salvador, La Robla to Poladura de la TerciaElevation Profile of Day Two, Camino San Salvador, La Robla to Poladura de la Tercia